vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 verse from Pad.).
 Taptamudrādhārana-Making on the body on the 11th of Aṣ. śu.

-or K. śu, marks of conch, discus (which are held by Viṣṇu) with heated copper or the like by Vaisnavas of Madhva and other sects.
+or K. śu, marks of conch, discus (which are held by Viṣṇu) with heated copper or the like by Vaiṣṇavas of Madhva and other sects.
 SM (pp. 86-57) says the practice is without textual authority; but NS 107–108, DS 55 say that one's

 family custom should be followed.
 Tāmbūla-sankrānti-for women only; for one year; performer